Abdelrahman-Kh-Fouad/Deployment/README.md

 Eczema Areolae
 2
 ```
-format as you see to make it easy in parsing :satisfied:<br>
+format as you see to make it easy in parsing
 `shape` = __shape of labels in models__